Skip to main content

 • You want a managed environment so you don’t have to think about infrastructure

 Not sure?
 Start with Workshop Cloud.
 It’s the fastest path from idea to working app.
-If you hit a limitation — need a different framework, want local models, or need to deploy somewhere specific — switch to Desktop.
-Your skills transfer directly since both use the same Plan and Build modes.
+If you hit a limitation — need a different framework, want local models, local apps, or need to deploy somewhere specific — switch to Desktop.

 What They Share